InfiniTimeOrg/InfiniTime/src/displayapp/fonts/README.md

 ```

 #### Fix the zero symbol
-If you don't wish the inner dot of the 0 (zero) symbol to stick to the boundary), edit `src/displayapp/fonts/jetbrains_mono_bold_20.c` and replace:
+If you don't wish the inner dot of the 0 (zero) symbol to stick to the boundary, edit `src/displayapp/fonts/jetbrains_mono_bold_20.c` and replace:

     /* U+0030 "0" */
     0x3f, 0x1f, 0xef, 0x3f, 0x87, 0xe1, 0xf8, 0x7f,